We humans are always seeking the warmest attachments we can imagine.

 Decades of scientific research shows that PCIT is one of the most effective treatments for disruptive behavior, defiance, anxiety, clinging, whining, or tantrums.
 Parents are the most important people in a child's life, so it makes sense that effective therapy for young children centers around the parent-child relationship.
 Live coaching through a two-way mirror helps parents master new skills much faster than simply practicing at home.
 Plus, the two-way mirror often allows for the therapist to get a better sense of how your child behaves when you are at home, allowing for in-vivo coaching of real life situations.

-WHAT IF MY CHILD DOESN'T MISBEHAVE AT THE CLINIC?
+WHAT IF MY CHILD DOESN'T MISBEHAVE DURING SESSIONS?

 Some kids do show defiance during early sessions, but many kids strap on their angel wings during PCIT!
 While this can frustrate parents because they deal with a very different kid at home, it is actually not a bad thing for treatment.
 PCIT works just as well for the kids who are on their best behavior during the first phase of therapy, because we are able to "catch them being good" and give tons of positive attention to those enjoyable interactions.
 (As a bonus, it shows us what your child is capable of when the circumstances and motivations are right!)

 HOW WILL I WORK ON DISCIPLINE SKILLS IF MY CHILD IS BEHAVING WELL DURING PCIT SESSIONS?

 During the second phase (which teaches consistent discipline techniques), we will introduce more challenging situations such as turn-taking, clean up tasks, parents choosing the less fun toy option despite the child wanting a different toy, etc. Typically, these situations do allow for opportunities for live coaching of parenting techniques during tantrums and defiance.
 There is also the potential for community-based sessions in the second phase of treatment in order to generalize the skills to other settings.